theshatterstone/dotfiles/README.md

 cp -r * ~/

-NOTE: Awesome requires Awesome and Nerd fonts installed.
-Qtile requires Ubuntu fonts installed.
+NOTE:Qtile requires Ubuntu fonts installed.
 Qtile brightness and volume controls only work with the .local/ files from https://github.com/justinesmithies/qtile-x-dotfiles/